-All circulators must complete, in his/her own hand the following:
+All petition circulators must complete, in his/her own hand:

-- The printed name of the circulator, - The residential address of the circulator (street and number, but if no street or number exists - adequate designation of residence so that the location may be readily ascertained), and - The dates between which all the signatures to the petition or paper were obtained.

-Each declaration submitted pursuant to this section must also:
+- The printed name of the circulator. - The residential address of the circulator, giving street and number, or if no street or number exists, adequate designation of residence so that the location may be readily ascertained. - The dates between which all the signatures to the petition or paper were obtained.
+Each declaration submitted pursuant to this section shall also set forth the following: - That the circulator circulated that section and witnessed the appended signatures being written. - That according to the best information and belief of the circulator, each signature is the genuine signature of the person whose name it purports to be.

-- State that the circulator circulated that section of the petition or paper being submitted to the elections official and witnessed the appended signatures being written - State that to the circulator's best knowledge and belief, each signature is the genuine signature of the person whose name it purports to be - Certify that the content of the declaration is true and correct, under penalty of perjury under the laws of the State of California, and - Include the circulator's signature and full name (including given name, middle name or initial, or initial and middle name), the date, and place of execution of the declaration immediately before the signature.
-EC §104
+The circulator shall certify to the content of the declaration as to its truth and correctness, under penalty of perjury under the laws of the State of California, with the signature of his or her name at length, including given name, middle name or initial, or initial and middle name.
+The circulator shall state the date and the place of execution on the declaration immediately preceding his or her signature.
+Elections Code § 104